Star CBM Screening Windows and Benchmarks

 Blue: On Watch

 For measures that don't have norms and benchmarks for the student's grade and season, scores are shown on a gray background.
-If you see a green check mark next to the score, that score would fall within the At/Above Benchmark category in the closest grade and season with benchmarks for the measure.
-(For Passage Oral Reading, the benchmarks for the passage's grade level and the closest season are used for the check mark when the student is assessed at another grade level.)
+If you see a green check mark next to the score, that score would fall within the At/Above Benchmark category in the nearest grade and season where benchmarks exist for the measure.
+(For Passage Oral Reading, when the student is assessed at another grade level, the benchmarks for the passage's grade level and the nearest season to the student's grade are used for the check mark.)

 See Star CBM Score and Benchmark Tables to get detailed information about: